RRinTransportation/awesome-rerite/README.md

 - [UXSim](https://github.com/toruseo/UXsim) developed by [Toru Seo](https://toruseo.jp/)
 - [DTALite](https://github.com/asu-trans-ai-lab/DTALite) developed by ASU Transportation AI Lab
     - DTALite is an open-source Analysis, Modeling, and Simulation (AMS) library for efficiently macroscopic and mesoscopic traffic assignment based on General Modeling Network Specification (GMNS) format.
+- [Sym-METANET](https://github.com/FilippoAiraldi/sym-metanet) developed by [Filippo Airaldi]
+    - sym-metanet is a Python package to model traffic networks with the METANET framework, a collection of tools to mathematically model the macroscopic behaviour of traffic in highway systems

 ## Spatio-Temporal Data and Modeling
 - [Spatiotemporal Data](https://spatiotemporal-data.github.io/)